Niell007/ad-sound-dev/docs/supabase-storage-integration.md

 # Supabase Storage Integration

-This document provides instructions for setting up and using Supabase Storage for media management in the AD-Sound application.
+This document provides instructions for setting up and using Supabase Storage for media management in the soundmaster application.

 ## Overview